• Skip to primary navigation

 #3.
 Solgen Power

 Solgen Power began operations at the end of 2017 in one of its founders’ garages.
-Chris Lee, Daryl Kelly, and Roby Clyde, the company’s founders, have a combined 30+ years of experience in the solar sales industry.
+Chris Lee, Daryl Kelly, and Roby Clyde, the company’s founders, have 30+ years of experience in the solar sales industry.

 With rumors of new government incentives on the way to their home state of Washington, they knew they wanted to give their communities a chance to benefit from solar energy.